Got a question? You're probably not alone!

 This means that somebody else needs the book you currently have checked out.
 This reservation will stop you renewing the book, and you may be given an earlier due date.

 For items from the main or student collection, please use the machine at the side of the building (from either inside or outside.)
-If a book appears with a red cross, you have nothing to worry about; the book will still be take off your record.
+If a book appears with a red cross, you have nothing to worry about; the book will still be taken off your record.

 Books from the short-loan collection need to be placed back into the machine using your student card.